Health Library

 • While supporting your breast, tilt the nipple upward and stroke baby’s lips until mouth opens wide.

-• In one quick move, bring your baby to your breast with chin leading first when he opens his mouth.
+• In one quick move, bring your baby to your breast with chin leading first when they open their mouth.

 Sucking

 • Your baby will start feeding with a period of quick sucks at the beginning.
-After this, your baby’s sucking should deepen and you should see and hear regular swallowing.
+After this, your baby’s sucking deepens and you should see and hear regular swallowing.

-• You should feel a strong pulling sensation as baby sucks.
-If you feel pain during the feed for more than several seconds, break the suction by placing your baby finger in the corner of your baby’s mouth, and he will release your breast.
+• You should feel a strong pulling sensation as your baby sucks.
+If you feel pain during the feed for more than several seconds, break the suction by placing your smallest / pinkie finger in the corner of your baby’s mouth, they will release your breast; then re-latch your baby

 • If pain persists, contact a certified lactation consultant (IBCLC).

-• If your baby stops sucking at the breast, gently compress your breast to express milk in her mouth or nudge infant's chin to remind her to keep sucking.
+• If your baby stops sucking at the breast, gently compress your breast to express milk in their mouth or nudge your infant’s chin to remind them to keep sucking.

-• When your baby is positioned, latched on, and sucking well, he will come off the breast spontaneously when he is finished either by falling asleep or popping off on his own.
+• When your baby is positioned, latched on and sucking well, they will come off the breast spontaneously when they are finished, either by falling asleep or popping off on their own.

 Contact Us